LibreShark/sharkdumps/README.md

 Running in a [Windows 98 SE virtual machine](https://gameshark.fandom.com/wiki/Nintendo_64#Connecting_the_parallel_port_of_an_N64_GameShark_Pro_to_a_modern_PC).

+***We recommend using Windows Me if possible.
+It has the same great software compatibility as Windows 98, but with a much better quality-of-life (e.g., Me has USB support).***

 Official Datel N64 Utils `v1.01` (`1999-04-06`), patched by @Parasyte and "Deku Omega" (`2007-04-22`):

 <img src="/n64/firmware/screenshots/gameshark/n64-utils-screenshot-03-689x467.png"